jstetich/LCWMD_Monitoring_sum/Analysis/Chloride_Frequencies.md

 fairly close and robust, but estimation is an additional source of error, although generally on the level of 10% or less.

-Further, exceedences of the acute chloride threshold, the “CMC” are relatively rare, which limits ability to construct robust models.
+Further, exceedances of the acute chloride threshold, the “CMC” are relatively rare, which limits ability to construct robust models.

 # Import Libraries